 How to Measure Technical Debt?

-Another method for measuring technical debt is through the “Technical Debt Ratio” (TDR).
-It is a complicated process when compared to using automated tools that facilitate automated calculations.
+Another method for measuring technical debt is the “Technical Debt Ratio” (TDR).
+It is a complicated process compared to automated tools that facilitate automated calculations.

 Technical debt metrics that you need to take into account while calculating the ratio: